sabeelmansuri/Epigenomics/README.md

 We now move to computational analyses conducted on these data files.

 #### Computational Analysis
-Before jumping into the fun stuff we must:
+Before jumping into the fun stuff we must also:

 1. Clean the raw reads by removing adaptors and PCR duplicates
 2. Computationally align fragments to the reference genome

-Next, we use peak-calling which utilizes different algorithms that identify regions where there are more reads than background.
-There are many different programs that generate these calls, popular software include: MACS, PeakSeq, SICER, CCAT, etc.<sup>2</sup> From here, your data can be visualized on a genome browser.
+Next, we use peak-calling which utilizes different algorithms to identify regions where there are more reads than background.
+Popular software include: MACS, PeakSeq, SICER, CCAT, etc.<sup>2</sup> From here, we can visualize the data on a genome browser.

 <img src="https://github.com/sabeelmansuri/Epigenomics/blob/master/assets/ChIP_Visualization.png" width=450px/>
 <i><b>Figure 12</b> Visualization of peak-calling software output on a genome browser.</i>

-We can clearly see that the bottom two rows (clear cell renal carcinoma) are higher levels of binding than the top two rows (regular kidney cells).
-This ChIP-seq shows an active ZNF395 super-enhancer only in the clear cell renal carcinoma cells.
-From this, we can see where and which gene is overexpressed.<sup>12</sup>
+We can clearly see that the bottom two rows (clear cell renal carcinoma) have higher levels of binding than the top two rows (regular kidney cells).
+More specifically, this ChIP-seq shows an active ZNF395 super-enhancer only in the clear cell renal carcinoma cells.
+We  have found where on the genome and which specific gene is overexpressed.<sup>12</sup>

 ### II.
 Mass Spectrometry
 #### Overview
 Mass Spectrometry (MS) gives us an unbiased quantitative analysis of post-translational histone modifications.
 Unlike ChIP-seq, MS is designed to output a large variety of histone modifications and their relative abundance within a single analysis.
 However, this method involves more wet-lab preparation.
 The bottoms-up method is the most popular method, in which intact proteins are digested into short peptides for nano-liquid chromatography and mass spectroscopy.<sup>9</sup>

-Let’s take an example: We want to analyze histones from human embryonic stem cells (hESCs) with and without retinoic acid (important in cell growth, differentiation, and organogenesis).
-From this we want to figure out the relative abundance of histone modified peptides.<sup>9</sup>
+Let’s take this example: We want to analyze histones from human embryonic stem cells (hESCs) with and without retinoic acid (important in cell growth, differentiation, and organogenesis).
+We want to figure out the relative abundance of histone modified peptides<sup>9</sup>.
+How can we utilize MS to figure this out?

-Because of the sophistication of the lab protocol, we will not be focusing on the biology of the lab technique, however we have simplified it below.
+Because of the sophistication of the lab protocol, we will not be focusing on the biology of the lab technique; however we have simplified it below.

 #### Lab Technique
 Here is the basic protocol<sup>9</sup> for MS: